black entrepreneurs empowerment network | culture & community

 AADM welcomes participation from:

-Retail, Services, Local artisans, creatives, and food vendors representing cultural traditions
+Retail, services, nonprofits, local artists, creatives, and food vendors and more representing cultural traditions

 Black EntreprenEurs empowerment (Bee) Network